ni/grpc-device/README.md

 ## Running the gRPC Server

 The server's startup configuration is set by specifying port and security settings in a JSON configuration file.
 A default configuration file named `server_config.json` with an insecure configuration (no SSL/TLS) is located in the same directory as the server executable.
-For more information on SSL/TLS related security settings refer to the SSL/TLS Support section below.
+For more information on SSL/TLS related security settings refer to the [SSL/TLS Support section](#ssltls-support).

 There are two ways to start the server: